SiliconWit/image-based-3d-reconstruction/Thesis/Thesis/Problem Statement & Objectives/Objectives.md

 ## Main Objective

-To develop and evaluate a novel algorithm for the autonomous determination of optimal camera poses for effective 3D object reconstruction in close-range photogrammetry, leveraging Unity 3D for environment simulation and integration with robotic systems.
+To develop and evaluate a novel algorithm for the autonomous determination of optimal monocular camera poses for effective 3D object reconstruction in close-range photogrammetry, leveraging Unity 3D for environment simulation and integration with robotic systems.

 ## Specific Objectives